Benedek45/Cosmic-Classifier/README.md

 Open in Browser: Open your web browser and navigate to http://127.0.0.1:5000.

 You can now use the application to detect exoplanets!

+Attention modell is not working at the moment